• Skip to primary navigation

 January 5, 2015 by Bre 27 Comments

 I received so many gorgeous Christmas cards this year!
 It was as if everyone I know decided to send out their best card ever.
-Seeing all of the beautiful greetings displayed throughout my home helped make Christmas even more special!
+Seeing all of the beautiful holiday greetings displayed throughout my home helped make Christmas even more special!

-Because of that, it was really hard to part with the cards when putting away the Christmas decor.
-So I got to thinking . . . instead of tossing them out, why not figure out a way to extend the fun and keep some of them around a bit longer?
-And that’s when I decided to upcycle my Christmas cards into a fun winter bunting!
-Upcycled Christmas Card Bunting
+So I got to thinking . . . instead of throwing them out, why not extend the fun and recycle the holiday cards into something else?
+And that’s when I decided to upcycle my Christmas cards and turn them into a decorative banner to enjoy all winter long.

 This was a totally mindless project that only took about 20 minutes to put together – perfect for when you’re watching those reruns at night!